innoq/ml-ops.org/content/motivation.md

  * After serving the model to the end-users, we might recognize that the assumptions we made for training the model are wrong, so we have to change our model.
  * Sometimes the business objective might change while project development and we decide to change the machine learning algorithm to train the model.

-Additionally, there are three common issues that influence the value of ML models once they’re in production.
+Additionally, three common issues influence the value of ML models once they’re in production.

 The first is ***data quality***: since ML models are build on data, they are sensitive to the semantics, amount and completeness of incoming data.